The Haunting Success of Ten Thirty One Productions: A ThoroUgh exploration Post-Shark Tank

 8. The Industry’s Reaction: Shaken and Stirred

-9. Truth: The Lasting Dance of Fear and Fun
+9. Conclusion: The Perennial Dance of Fear and Fun

-Overview: When Horror Met the Sharks
+Introduction: When Horror Met the Sharks

 Back in 2013, Ten Thirty One Productions terrified—and impressed—the Sharks on ABC’s Shark Tank.
-Melissa Carbone’s engrossing horror entertainment company, best known for its Los Angeles Haunted Hayride, scared up one of the show’s biggest deals: $2 million from Mark Cuban for a 20% stake.
+Melissa Carbone’s immersive horror entertainment company, best known for its Los Angeles Haunted Hayride, scared up one of the show’s biggest deals: $2 million from Mark Cuban for a 20% stake.

 But why haven’t the Shark Tank stars made a field trip to experience one of these legendary hayrides?
 Is it the blood-curdling actors… or the suspiciously spooky snack bar?